aschneiderman/talon-notes/index.md

 - open spaceabove line

 to memorize:
-- go way up slash down
+   go way up slash down
 - talon open log
 - Rango: hints on/off
 - hash: # (what for slash question)
+- focus, to get list of windows